PITTSBURGH (AP) -Evgeni Malkin is staying in Pittsburgh for quite some time.

 Malkin will earn $9 million for each of the first four seasons of the deal and then $7.5 million in 2013-14.
 He has one year left at $984,000.

 Malkin was selected by the Penguins with the second overall pick in the 2004 draft.
-He scored 33 goals in the 2006-07 season on his way to being named the league's rookie of the year.
+He scored 33 goals in the 2006-07 season on his way to being selected the league's rookie of the year.